SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 > cast down
 >
 > Erected by
-> Mathias LB
+> Mathias L.B.
 > of Wunschwitz
 > in the year 1683

 That matches what we know: the statue was built in 1683 by one Jan Brokoff, based on a model by Matthias Rauchmiller.
-(So I don't know what the "LB" after Mathias means?)
+(So I don't know what the "LB" after Mathias means?
+See below; one commenter thinks the B has something to do with a barony.)
 Interestingly, this is well _before_ Jan Nepomuk was beatified in 1721 or canonized in 1729.